ibm-cloud-docs/Registry/container-registry-cli.md

 **Command options**
 <dl>
 <dt>`NAMESPACE`</dt>
-<dd>The namespace you want to add.
+<dd>The namespace that you want to add.
 The namespace must be unique across all {{site.data.keyword.cloud_notm}} accounts in the same region.
-Namespaces must have 4-30 characters, and contain lowercase letters, numbers, hyphens, and underscores only.
+Namespaces must have 4 - 30 characters, and contain lowercase letters, numbers, hyphens, and underscores only.
 Namespaces must start and end with a letter or number.

 <p>
 <strong>Tip</strong> Do not put personal information in your namespace names.